 The Griffins Society researches and promotes effective practice in working with women who are in prison or subject to criminal justice interventions in the community.

 Applications now being invited for the 2014-15 Griffins Fellowship, and we are offering a second opportunity to apply for the Griffins-LankellyChase specialist fellowship on, 'women or girls with multiple needs at risk of offending'.
+This round of applications is closed.
+A new round of fellowship applications will be sought in early 2015 for the 2015-16 Griffins Fellowships.

 If you are interested in applying for either fellowship, click on the 'Fellowship Programme' button.